If you are looking to raise a reliable meat source, then look no further than rabbits.

 A rabbit hutch is basically a wooden box divided into two sections.
 One section has wire mesh on all sides, and the other section is closed in with wooden sides with only the bottom being mesh wire.

-Wire mesh is an essential component to the shelter because it is small enough that the rabbits can stand on without falling through.
+Wire mesh is an essential component of the shelter because it is small enough that the rabbits can stand on without falling through.
 However, it makes for easier cleaning of the hutch because most of the rabbit’s waste will fall through.

 Another important part of keeping rabbits in hutches is to be sure they have a piece of wood to gnaw on.
 This not only keeps their teeth filed down but also gives their feet a break from standing on the wire all of the time.